 The Land Conservancy has obtained a conservation easement on the property restricting any future development.
 They expect this to also improve the water quality of Big Creek, a Cuyahoga river tributary.
-It is part of the Cuyahoga River Watershed, which drains 812 square miles through six counties, much of which is designated an area of concern
+It is part of the Cuyahoga River Watershed, which drains 812 square miles through six counties, much of which is designated an area of concern for pollution.

 Creating Thriving Communities

 Another of the Land Conservancy’s ongoing programs involves massive urban revitalization.

 Jim Rokakis knows a thing or two about serving the community after acting as a member of Cleveland City Council for 19 years and working for the county treasury for 14 years.
 He’s been involved with dealing with the fallout from the financial crisis since 2000 when he attempted to meet with members of the federal government about predatory lending in Ohio.